 Learning how to read Korean will improve your Korean dramatically.
 Romanization of the Korean words can have some benefits when you are just starting to learn Korean.
 However, you should try and make the transition to Hangeul (the Korean alphabet) as soon as you can.

-Hangeul is incredibly simple to learn and will allow you to read signs in Korean, not to mention improve your pronunciation and word learning abilities.
-It only takes a couple of hours so why not learn it today?
+Hangeul is incredibly simple to learn and will allow you to read signs in Korean and even improve your pronunciation and word learning abilities.
+It only takes a couple of hours, so why not learn it today?

 Now that you know how to say “cheers” in Korean, you can fully enjoy Korea’s many bars and restaurants.
-Just remember, soju can be strong so don’t celebrate too much!
+Remember, soju can be strong, so don’t celebrate too much!